Castles & Palaces

 Cycling the Loire Valley, France There’s a gorgeous château around every bend in the river in this beautiful valley.

-Bridge diving, Bosnia and Hercegovina Screw up your courage and learn from professional divers how to safely jump off Mostar's Stari Most (old bridge).
+Bridge diving, Bosnia and Hercegovina Amp up your courage and learn from professional divers how to safely jump off Mostar's Stari Most (old bridge).

 Snowmobiling and dog-sledding, Sweden Explore the icy wastelands of northern Sweden in the most thrilling way possible.